AaronL1011/Assignments/Term_3_Workbook/README.md

 false == 'false'; // evaluates true
 ```

-Here we see the javascript compiler using implicit coersion to evaluate these statements to true.
+Here we see the JavaScript compiler using implicit coersion to evaluate these statements to true.
 In order to force an explicit comparison, we have two use triple equals `'true' === true`.

 Some strong typed languages do not support this.
 If incompatible data types are used together, the compiler will often return a Logic Error.